 What is Nam Jim Jaew?

-Nam Jim Jaew is a spicy Thai dipping sauce with chilli flakes, tamarind paste, lime juice, shallot, garlic, cilantro, and a sweeter of choice.
-This sweet chili sauce is not complete until the sticky rice powder is added at the end for the extra crunchy earthly flavors.
-The perfect blend of salty, sour, sweet, and tangy tastes, mixed with fresh ingredients, makes this one of the most addictive sauces in any Southeast Asian cuisine.
+Nam Jim Jaew has the perfect blend of salty, sour, sweet, and tangy tastes mixed with fresh ingredients, making this one of the most addictive sauces in any Southeast Asian cuisine.
 If you are a fan of Thai food, you know how delicious this flavorful sauce is.

 - This healthy Nam Jim Jaew recipe uses honey instead of sugar so that you can enjoy it guilt-free!

 - Nam Jim Jaew's recipe is a perfect sauce for all types of meat, seafood, or poultry and can be used on grilled, baked, or roasted meats.
 This sauce is a perfect balance of tangy, sweet, and sour.
-It is the best dipping chili sauce to have at any dinner party or BBQ.
+It is the best dipping chili sauce at any dinner party or BBQ.

 - It is one of the best Thai sauces to use for EVERYTHING.
 Try dipping it with fresh vegetables, rolled-up glutinous rice, or as a salad dressing.
-Some Thai dishes for pairing with this yummy sauce are Gai Yang (Thai grilled bbq chicken), crispy pork belly, Thai-style pork ribs, Pieng seen Naam Tok (beef waterfall), Thai sticky rice, and jasmine rice.
-If you want bold flavors with a little red chili taste, this is the one.

 - Nam Jim Jaew sauce is also great for a healthy salad dressing over steamed or roasted vegetables.
 Essentially, there's no limit to how Nam Jim Jaew can be used.

-Ingredients to Make Nam Jim Jaew Recipe without Sugar
+Ingredients to Make Nam Jim Jaew

 To make the perfect Nam Jim Jaew sauce using honey, you'll need a few simple ingredients to put it together.
-Below is a photo of all the ingredients to make this delicious Thai condiment.
+Below is a photo of all the key ingredients to make this delicious Thai condiment.

 - Roasted rice powder: Toasted rice powder, or Khao Kua, is the key ingredient for making Nam Jim Jeaw.
 Don't omit this special ingredient as it is very important.
 I have a very easy toasted rice powder recipe for you to follow below.
 Check out my step-by-step guide on how to make your toasted rice powder.
 Toasted rice powder, Khao Khua.

 - Honey: My Nam Jim Jaew recipe uses honey instead of sugar.
 Use your local honey if possible.
-If you have seasonal allergies like me, using local honey is key to combatting pesky sensitivity to pollen and irritants.
+If you have seasonal allergies like me, local honey is key to combatting pesky sensitivity to pollen and irritants.

 - Lime juice is also important for this recipe.
 It adds the sourness that adds that layer of flavors to Nam Jim Jaew.
 See the picture for what to look for when you go to the Asian market to buy tamarind.
-I have two very helpful blog posts on what tamarind is as well as how to make your tamarind sauce at home.
-Follow these links to read up on it.
-What is tamarind?
-How to make your tamarind sauce.

 - Green onion or spring onion.
 The white stems and leafy part.